WeathertrackUS/NEXRAD-Data-Grabber/README.md

 ## License

 This project is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-For more details, see [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/)
+For more details, see [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)

 ## Contributing